prasannavl/LiquidState/README.md

 - Rename StateMachine to StateMachineFactory to be more approriate.
 - Add a new BlockingStateMachine for a synchronous machine that processes sequentially by blocking, enabled with a blocking parameter on creation.

-**Ongoing Changes:**

-- (*) Create a new StateMachine which accepts a TaskScheduler, or a SynchronizationContext to perform state changes on.
+- StateMachineFactory now returns IStateMachine instead of the concrete class for synchronous state machines also.

+######v.4.1

+- Added new AwaitableStateMachineWithScheduler which is just a simple AwaitableStateMachine that accepts a TaskScheduler to directly execute them without the queuing, or thread-safety overheads.